Wendy Williams Slams Lori Loughlin Amid College Admissions Scandal

 According to ABC News, Lori Loughlin has been taken into custody in connection with the highly publicized $25 million college admissions scam.
 She, Felicity Huffman, and 48 others are at the center of the massive investigation.
 Like Wendy Williams, many other celebrities have spoken out to voice their concerns about the scandal.
 A total of 33 parents are reportedly facing charges of conspiracy to commit mail and wire fraud.

-Andrew Lelling, U.S. attorney for the District of Massachusetts, shared details about the parents involved and how they worked to ensure their children would be admitted to Yale, Stanford, Georgetown and the University of Southern California, according to the publication.
+Andrew Lelling, U.S. attorney for the District of Massachusetts, shared details about the parents involved and how they worked to ensure their children would be admitted to Yale, Stanford, Georgetown, and the University of Southern California, according to the publication.

 “The parents are a catalog of wealth and privilege,” Lelling said.
 “They include, for example, the CEOs of private and public companies, successful securities and real estate investors, two well-known actresses, a famous fashion designer and the co-chairman of a global law firm.”